Background pattern

 • Sulfonylureas such as tolbutamide or insulin (for diabetes), may need to adjust the dose.

-• Some antidepressants (selective serotonin reuptake inhibitors).
+• Certain antidepressants (selective serotonin reuptake inhibitors).

 • Tacrolimus or cyclosporine (used in organ transplants to prevent rejection).

-• Zidovudine (medication against HIV/AIDS).
+• Zidovudine (medication against the AIDS virus).

-• Thrombolytics (medications that dissolve blood clots).
+• Thrombolytics (medications that dissolve clots).

 • Aminoglycoside antibiotics such as neomycin.

-• Herbal extracts: from the Ginkgo biloba tree.
+• Herbal extracts: Ginkgo biloba tree.

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Small amounts of ibuprofen and its metabolites are excreted in breast milk.
-As no undesirable effects have been reported in the infant, it is usually not necessary to discontinue breastfeeding during short-term use at recommended doses.
+Minimal amounts of ibuprofen and its degradation products are excreted in breast milk.
+As no adverse effects are known in the infant, it is not usually necessary to interrupt breastfeeding during short-term use at recommended doses.

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.

-Driving and operating machinery
+Driving and Using Machines

 This medication contains 30 mg of aspartame in each sachet.

-Aspartame contains a source of phenylalanine that may be harmful in cases of phenylketonuria (PKU), a rare genetic disorder in which phenylalanine accumulates because the body is unable to eliminate it correctly.
+Aspartame contains a source of phenylalanine that may be harmful in case of phenylketonuria (PKU), a rare genetic disease in which phenylalanine accumulates because the body is unable to eliminate it properly.

-May harm teeth.
+It may harm teeth.

 This medication contains sucrose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-May harm teeth.
+It may harm teeth.

-This medication contains less than 1 mmol of sodium (23 mg) per sachet; it is essentially "sodium-free."
+This medication contains less than 1 mmol of sodium (23 mg) per sachet; it is essentially "sodium-free".

-3. How to take Ibuprofeno (Arginina) Normon
+3. How to take Ibuprofen (Arginine) Normon

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.This medication should be taken exactly as directed by your doctor or pharmacist.
-Do not take more or less of the medication than prescribed.
+Follow the administration instructions for this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

-The lowest effective dose should be used for the shortest duration necessary to relieve symptoms.
+The lowest effective dose should be used for the shortest time necessary to relieve symptoms.
 If you have an infection, consult a doctor immediately if symptoms (such as fever and pain) persist or worsen (see section 2).

-This medication is administered orally.The contents of a sachet should be dissolved in a glass of water and ingested after preparing the corresponding solution.
+This medication is administered orally.
+The contents of a sachet are dissolved in a glass of water and ingested after preparing the corresponding solution.

 Patients with stomach discomfort should take the medication with milk or during/after meals.